MicrosoftDocs/m365copilot-docs/docs/ecosystem.md

 The plugins and connectors you build extend, enrich, and customize Copilot for the unique way your customers work.
 And as part of the broader Microsoft 365 ecosystem, your plugins and connectors benefit from enhanced discoverability and potential audience reach, centralized and trustworthy distribution and management, and a host of development tools and support.

-This article will walk you through the resources of the Microsoft 365 ecosystem available to you as a developer of Copilot extensibility solutions.
+This article walks you through the resources of the Microsoft 365 ecosystem available to you as a developer of Copilot extensibility solutions.

 [!INCLUDE [preview-disclaimer](includes/preview-disclaimer.md)]